ajitdev/noindex_external_links/readme.txt

    * Simple.
 This is a default.
 HTML-validators considers this tag as mistake so your pages will not pass HTML-validation.
    * Valid.
 Pages will pass HTML-validation.
 * Two domain lists:
    * Always allowed domains.
-Search Engines will always index and follow links to this domains at this site.
+Links to domains from this list wiil be always OPENED for indexing and following  by search engines.
    * Always denied domains.
-Search Engines will never index and follow links to this domains at this site.
+Links to domains from this list wiil be always CLOSED for indexing and following  by search engines.
 * Links to your own domain is allowed by default for indexing and following.

 -------------